bwohlberg/sporco/README.rst

 License
 -------

-This package is distributed with a BSD license; see the ``LICENSE.txt`` file for details.
+This package is distributed with a BSD license; see the ``LICENSE`` file for details.